What is the Cheapest Health Insurance in Michigan?

 Smart Tips for Finding the Right Plan

-- Compare multiple providers on Healthcare.gov or eHealth.
+- Compare multiple providers

-- Avoid short-term or “mini-med” plans unless you only need temporary coverage.
+- Avoid short-term plans unless temporary

 Real-Life Examples from Michigan